emilepetrone/emilepetrone.github.io/_posts/2018-05-30-set-up-jekyll-github-blog.markdown

 categories: blog
 ---

 After trying Wordpress many times, I wanted a simpler blog platform that I had more control over.
-That led me to try [Github Pages](https://pages.github.com),a static website platform that lets you launch websites from a Github repo.
+That led me to try [Github Pages](https://pages.github.com), a static website platform that lets you launch websites from a Github repo.
 It turned out much easier than expected.
 Just push updates to the repo, and your static website will be updated.
 This tutorial will walk you through that process, and how to set it up so that it will be fast for both [Pingdom Speed Test](https://tools.pingdom.com) and [Google PageSpeed](https://developers.google.com/speed/pagespeed/insights/).

 * **Time**: Less than an hour
 * **Difficulty**: Easy
 * **Cost**: Free

-## OVERVIEW
-* **Tooling**: What tools are used?
-* **Set up your Github repo, Domain DNS, and Cloudflare**
-* **Set up your Local Developement Environment**
-* **How to speed it up**: Enhancements for better performance

 ## TOOLING